 Welcome to the Frome For All website

-Click on this link to see plans for major investment that could bring a range of new shops, new public squares, business space, a new home for the FETE adult learning centre, a hotel, riverside walk and around 300 new jobs to Frome.
+These plans for major investment could bring a range of new shops, new public squares, new business space, a new home for the FETE adult learning centre, a new hotel, riverside walk and around 300 new jobs to Frome town centre.

 Frome For All Supporters on a visit to the Saxonvale site